-A small policy that covers the cost of your collective debt and your funeral will let your family grieve without worrying about covering anything .
+A small term life policy that covers the cost of your collective debt and your funeral will let your family grieve without worrying about covering anything.

-Per $100,000 worth of coverage, policies can be as low as $10 per month for a healthy and non-smoking 30-year-old.
+Per $100,000 worth of coverage, policies can be less than $10 per month for a healthy, non-smoking 30-year-old.
 That's like getting a streaming subscription.

 The rule: 'You need to pay off your mortgage right away'